A-E-Mourabet/React_Symfony_note_Taker/README.md

 5 / for the node.js dependencies use : yarn install / or npm install
-6/ then yarn encore dev --watch  # or npm run encore dev --watch to apply any changes you make 7/in another Terminal use : php bin/console server:start access the application by going to http://localhost:8000 (usually) or check the above command results
+6/ then yarn encore dev --watch  # or npm run encore dev --watch to apply any changes you make 7/in another Terminal use : symfony serve -d
+                                npm run watch
+access the application by going to http://localhost:8000 (usually) or check the above command results